Netflix/falcor/documentation/router.md

 Our goal is to define a serial graph resources on the Application server that exposes all of the data that the Netflix client needs.
 The serial graph schema should be designed in such a way that the Netflix application can retrieve all of the data it needs for any given application scenario in a single network request.
 In order to avoid creating and storing the entire JSON Graph object on the application server, we will define a Router.

 The Netflix Application Router will retrieve generate the subset of the JSON Graph requested by the client on demand by retrieving the requested data from a series of back-end services.
-The Netflix Router will effectively map operations against a “virtual” JSON Graph object to the appropriate operations against a series of backend services.
+The Netflix Router will effectively map operations against a "virtual" JSON Graph object to the appropriate operations against a series of backend services.
 In doing so the Router will create the illusion that be JSON Graph object is stored on the application server, while allowing the application server to remain stateless in reality.

 #### The Backend Services